Big Show (Paul Wight) jumps ship to AEW

 Why the fuck would they spoil this?

-If Big Show would have come out at the end of the show tonight and choke slammed 2 or 3 people, this would be huge!
 Instead they spoiled there own show.
 So fucking dumb.
 This shit makes Bischoff and the Hall and Nash stuff look even more brilliant.
 Bischoff was dumb enough to spoil his own show.
-That really pisses me off. |

 If Big Show had shown up unannounced to AEW, that would have ignited things big time.
 Instead, AEW lacks any creativity just like WWE.
 It almost feels like WWE is secretly running AEW.